ssciwr/AMMICO/README.md

 ```
 This will install the package and its dependencies locally.

-Some ammico components require tensorflow (e.g. Emotional detector), some pytorch (e.g. Summary detector).
+Some ammico components require tensorflow (e.g. Emotion detector), some pytorch (e.g. Summary detector).
 Sometimes there are compatibility problems between these two frameworks.
 To avoid compatibility problems on your machines, we suggest you to follow these steps before installing the package (you need conda on your machine):

 ### 1. First, install tensorflow (https://www.tensorflow.org/install/pip)
 - create a new environment with python and activate it